 Co-signers of bail bonds are at particular risk when a defendant skips.
 The co-signer has agreed to be jointly financially responsible for the full bail amount.
 If the defendant is not returned within the 180-day window and the bail is forfeited, the bondsman can pursue the co-signer for full recovery of the forfeited amount, including through civil legal action and seizure of any collateral pledged at the time the bond was written.

 If you or someone you know has missed a court date in Idaho and a bench warrant has been issued, the situation is serious but not without options.
-The worst response is to continue avoiding the situation - time running out on the 180-day forfeiture window, the bondsman's active pursuit, and the ever-present risk of arrest at a routine traffic stop or at work all make continued avoidance extremely costly.
+The worst response is to continue avoiding the situation - time running out on the 180-day forfeiture window, the bondsman active pursuit, and the ever-present risk of arrest at a routine traffic stop make continued avoidance extremely costly.

 It depends on the underlying charge.
 Under Idaho Code 18-2703, if the underlying charge for which bail was set is a felony, then failing to appear as required is also a felony.
 If the underlying charge is a misdemeanor, the failure to appear charge is also a misdemeanor.
 This means that someone who skips bail on a felony drug charge is committing an additional felony simply by not showing up.
 These charges are filed separately and carry independent penalties, compounding the already serious situation the defendant faces.